When looking for CBD, you’ve probably noticed there are different cannabinoid spectrum options to choose from.

 The full spectrum of the active compounds extracted from hemp work together to amplify the health benefits of each individual cannabinoid.
 This phenomenon is referred to as the entourage effect (more on that later).

-Although non-psychoactive, full-spectrum CBD can give you a false positive during a drug test, especially if you consume high doses of CBD oil daily.
+Although non-psychoactive, full-spectrum CBD can give you a false positive result during a drug test, especially if you consume high doses of CBD oil daily.

 That’s when the broad-spectrum CBD comes in.